tungnx-teko/MinervaDistribution/README.md

 We need to create a `PaymentRequest` object and then pass to `PaymentViewController`.

-> **Note:** Even when you use PaymentSDK, it's still needed to set config for PaymentGateway.
+> **Note:** Even when you use Minerva, it's still needed to set config for MinervaGateway.

 ```swift
 let request = PaymentRequest(orderId: orderId,